nicehamburger/UberDataAnalytics/README.md

 ## Project Structure

+- **bigquery/**: Contains SQL query implementation on processed data
 - **data/**: Contains raw data
-- **src/**: Contains the main Python scripts for data loading, transformation, and exporting data to BigQuery.
-- **docs/**: Contains additional documentation and project reports.
+- **docs/**: Contains project documentation
+- **mage/**: Contains screenshots of Mage AI Pipeline
 - **notebooks/**: Jupyter Notebooks used for initial exploration of the dataset (if any).
+- **src/**: Contains the main Python scripts for data loading from GCS, transformation, and  data exporting to BigQuery.